 To be eligible to participate in activities and athletics in PWCS high schools, students must meet the following eligibility requirements.

-A student must be enrolled in not fewer than five subjects offered for credit that can be used to meet graduation requirements and have passed five classes offered for credit the previous semester.
+A student must be enrolled in not fewer than five subjects offered for credit that can be used to meet graduation requirements and have passed five classes offered for credit in the previous semester.

 PWCS high school students participating in interscholastic athletics, cheerleading, marching band, dance, step, and drill teams must pass five subjects and earn a "C" or better in two subjects at the end of the first semester and the end of the school year.
 This applies to practices as well as games.
 The student may not practice, participate, or accompany the team during the ineligible period.
 See PWCS Regulation 640-2 for more information.